 News for our Members

-Service System: We hope to start field testing parts of the service system proposals.
-Ideally, we’d like to work closely with a few communities who are putting some of the ideas in the proposals into practice so that we can begin to see how some of the components of the system operate in “real life.”
-If you are from a region or area that is trying some of the ideas or you are discussing how they might work and you want to try lifting some of the ideas off of the drawing board with us, we encourage you to contact world services if you haven’t already done so.
+Service System: If you are from a region or area that is trying some of the ideas from the Service System Project, or you are discussing how they might work and you want to try lifting some of the ideas off of the drawing board with us, we encourage you to contact world services if you haven’t already done so.
 For more information on this project see the service system page.

 The "subscribe" button is available on many sections of this site to encourage our visitors to subscribe to our publications and email updates.
 These publications and eupdates are the best way to receive the current editions of all of our publications and stay informed of NAWS activities, events, and news.